RotherOSS/otobo-docker/README.md

 This is only an example.
 In the general case where there is an already existing reverse proxy.

 Start the HTTP webserver on port 5000.
-Make sure that port 5000 is set in .env.
+This is done by setting OTOBO_WEB_HTTP_PORT to 5000 in the file .env.
 `docker-compose up`

 Nginx running in a separate container should forward to port 80 of the host.